Shankjbs571/DIP/README.md

 4. **Plot with Matplotlib**: The script uses Matplotlib to create a plot where each square is filled with the corresponding pixel color.

 # What You See
-The result is a colorful plot made of squares.
+The result "Matrix Plot RGB" is a colorful plot made of squares.
 It looks like the original image but is actually just a collection of squares representing the pixels.
 </td>
     </tr>
     <tr>